smhurf/lewagon_challenges/03-Maths/01/01-linear-algebra/README.md

 # Foreword
-In this challenge, we will learn how to manipulate matrices and how to implement basic operations such as addition, matrix product, dot product,...
+In this challenge, we will learn how to manipulate matrices and how to implement basic operations such as addition, matrix product, dot product, transpose,...

 ## 🔥 Warm-up